AyaanAhmed25/dotfiles/README.md

- # Ayaan's Dotfiles
+ # My Dotfiles

- # WORK IN PROGRESS
+ # THIS README IS A WORK IN PROGRESS

  ## keybinds with kanata.
 kanata leverages karabiners C++ driver under the hood (virtual keyboard)